jbroadway/docs/docs/2023.1/creator-tools/tutorials/adding-movement-to-hair-cloth-and-tails.md

 **Step 12.** Adjust your settings.

 You can tweak settings after simulating to change how the cloth component behaves in your scene.
-You changes will only be applied once you press **Create** after changing your settings.
+To apply your changes, press **Create**.

 **Step 13**.
 When you're done, save your scene and build your character.